alexkylt/message_broker/README.md

 git clone git@github.com:alexkylt/message_broker.git
 ```

-Actuall after this you are able to up and run the project using Makefile from the repo folder:
+You need run the below command to up and run the project using Makefile from the repo folder:

 ```
 make all